 How This Statute Protects Third Parties

-Fiduciaries, including trustees, personal representatives, and agents under a power of attorney, regularly handle financial instruments on behalf of the people or estates they serve.
-This statute addresses a practical question: when someone receives an endorsed check or promissory note from a fiduciary, do they need to verify that the fiduciary is authorized to make that transfer?
+Fiduciaries, including trustees and agents under a power of attorney, handle financial instruments regularly.
+This statute answers a practical question.
+Does the person who receives an endorsed check from a fiduciary need to verify authority?

 The endorsee is not bound to inquire whether the fiduciary is committing a breach of his obligation as fiduciary in endorsing or delivering the instrument, and is not chargeable with notice that the fiduciary is committing a breach of his obligation as fiduciary unless he takes the instrument with actual knowledge of such breach or with knowledge of such facts that his action in taking the instrument amounts to bad faith.